LevelUpMarketers/trying-to-adult-rva-2025/README.md

 ## Development Quick Start

 1. Install PHP and Composer.
+Make sure the `mysqli`, `curl`, and `gd` extensions are enabled.
+Without `mysqli` WordPress will fail to load and may show a blank screen.
 2. Run `composer install` from the project root.
 3. Run `composer install` inside `app/public/wp-content/plugins/tta-management-plugin`.
 4. Execute `vendor/bin/phpunit` to ensure all tests pass.